Skip to content

 Students traveling during Winter Term or during the summer, for HLS academic credit and/or with Harvard funding, must also:

 1. Attend a mandatory international travel information session.
-For travel during summer 2024, these sessions will be held on April 9 and 10, at 12:30 p.m., in WCC, Milstein East B. For Winter Term travel, these sessions are held in November (details about exact dates, times and locations will be posted here).
+For travel during Winter Term 2025, these sessions will be held on Tuesday, November 12, in WCC, Milstein West B. and Thursday, November 14, at 12:20 p.m., in WCC, Milstein East A. (The session will be offered twice; students need only attend one of them.)
+For travel in summer 2025, these sessions will be held in April (details about exact dates, times and locations will be posted here).

 2. Complete the Global Support Services on-line orientation.
 This training session must be completed once per academic year.